-In relation to the cumulative effect over time of the application of charges and costs on the value of a member's accrued rights to money purchase benefits, due to the nature of Dalriada's appointment, both Dalriada's and its adviser's fees are met using Scheme funds.
-As outlined above, there is uncertainty around each member's individual allocation to each investment.
+In relation to the cumulative effect over time of the application of charges and costs on the value of a member's accrued rights to money purchase benefits, due to the nature of Dalriada's appointment, both Dalriada's and its advisers' fees are met using Scheme funds.
+As commented above, there is uncertainty around determining the value of the Scheme's investments and how these should then be attributed to the members and, further, the allocation of costs to members which may require legal direction.
 For this reason, to date, Dalriada has had to take a general approach when applying costs.